vpenso/gengine-chef-cookbook/README.md

 ## Users

+↪ `recipes/config_users.rb`
+↪ `attributes/config_users.rb`

-Find the code in `recipes/config_users.rb` and the default Grid Engine configuration attributes for user accounts in `attributes/config_users.rb`. **Users with valid operating system user accounts can submit jobs to the Grid Engine cluster**.
+**Users with valid operating system user accounts can submit jobs to the Grid Engine cluster**.
 A Grid Engine user account is automatically created since this cookbooks sets the global configuration `enforce_user   auto`.
 However in case the master needs to know about user accounts unknown to the hosting operating system or you do not want to get users automatically managed use the Chef attribute `node.gengine.users` like:

     "gengine" => {
       ...SNIP...